Family Houses

 Owners

-Colonel Bryan Townsend [200] bought the original house at Derry in 1686, and when he died in 1726 he left the property to his fourth surviving son, Captain Philip Townsend [500].
+Colonel Bryan Townsend [200] bought the original house at Derry in 1686 and devised it in his will to his fourth surviving son, Captain Philip Townsend [500].
 It was a castellated building standing about a quarter of a mile above the present house.

 19th Century painting of Derry